Guangdong - A profile

 Foreign trade and investment

 Guangdong contributes significantly to China’s export growth as a leading industrial and export processing base for a variety of products.
 The province’s major export product types include electric and electronic products, computer and communication technology and machinery and equipment.
-Its major export markets are Hong Kong, the United States, Japan, Germany, Korea, United Kingdom and ASEAN countries.24
+Its major export markets are Hong Kong, the United States, Japan, South Korea, India and ASEAN countries.24

-Guangdong has the most advanced infrastructure, well-developed traffic and communications network, as well as convenient custom clearance, making it one of the most favoured investment destinations in China.25 A majority of foreign investments in the province are in manufacturing industries.
-However, in recent years, more investments were made in infrastructure, agriculture, property and capital- and technological-intensive projects.26
+Guangdong has the most advanced infrastructure, well-developed traffic and communications network, as well as convenient custom clearance, making it one of the most favoured investment destinations in China.
+A majority of foreign investments in the province are in manufacturing industries.
+However, in recent years, more investments were made in infrastructure, agriculture, property and capital- and technological-intensive projects.25

 Consumer market

-Guangdong has the biggest consumer market in China, with its annual per capita disposal income of urban households at RMB 37,684.3 in 2016.
-The country’s national annual per capita disposal income of urban households in 2016 was RMB 33,616.2.27 Its retail market is one of the most developed in China, and its retail distribution landscape is changing rapidly with the proliferation of modern retail operations such as chain stores, supermarkets, warehouse type markets and convenience stores.
-Some of the major overseas retailers that have established their presence in Guangdong include Walmart from the United States and Carrefour from France.28
+Guangdong has the biggest consumer market in China, with its annual per capita disposal income of urban households at RMB 44,341 in 2018.
+The country’s national annual per capita disposal income of urban households in 2018 was RMB 39,250.8.26 Its retail market is one of the most developed in China, and its retail distribution landscape is changing rapidly with the proliferation of modern retail operations such as chain stores, supermarkets, warehouse type markets and convenience stores.
+Some of the major overseas retailers that have established their presence in Guangdong include Walmart from the United States and Carrefour from France.27

 Tourism

-In 2016, Guangdong received 362 million domestic tourists and 35.2 million overseas tourists.29 With its sub-tropical climate, long summers and warm winters, Guangdong is suitable for tourism all year round.
+In 2018, Guangdong received 452.5 million domestic tourists and 37.5 million overseas tourists.28 With its sub-tropical climate, long summers and warm winters, Guangdong is suitable for tourism all year round.
 It has rivers and lakes that crisscross the Pearl River Delta, a long coast line and wide areas of hills and mountains.
 Guangdong’s four famous mountains are Danxia Mountains in Renhua County, Xiqiao Mountains in Nanhai County, Luofu Mountains in Boluo County and Dinghu Mountains in Zhaoqing City.
 Other famous scenic spots include the Lingyang Gorge on the Xijiang River, the Feilai Gorge on the Beijiang River, the Zhaoqing Seven Star Crags and Dinghu Mountains Scenic Spot.
-Other attractions include Guangzhou Chimelong Paradiese, the largest amusement park in China; and the Kaiping Watchtowers and Village, a UNESCO World Heritage site.30
+Other attractions include Guangzhou Chimelong Paradiese, the largest amusement park in China; and the Kaiping Watchtowers and Village, a UNESCO World Heritage site.29

 Singapore and Guangdong

-- Launched in March 2009, the Singapore-Guangdong Collaboration Council (SGCC) is set up to promote cooperation in areas such as urban solutions, port operations and logistics, education, environmental services, infrastructure services, infocomm technology, tourism and other modern services between Singapore and Guangdong.31 SGCC also seeks collaboration beyond economic areas and includes other areas such as cultural exchanges and workforce training and development.32 Since its inception, SGCC has facilitated numerous collaborative projects such as the Sino Visitor Pass, a cross-border collaborative project between Singapore’s EZ-Link Private Limited and Guangzhou Lingnan Pass, and the flagship Sino-Singapore Guangzhou Knowledge City project (SSGKC), which is aimed at attracting knowledge-based enterprises to jump-start Guangdong’s economic transformation.33 Singapore’s actual investments in Guangdong reached more than S$463 million in 2016, with bilateral trade alone hitting around S$36.5 billion in the same year.34 Guangdong has been Singapore’s top provincial trading partner since 1988.35
+Launched in March 2009, the Singapore-Guangdong Collaboration Council (SGCC) is set up to promote cooperation in areas such as urban solutions, port operations and logistics, education, environmental services, infrastructure services, infocomm technology, tourism and other modern services between Singapore and Guangdong.
+SGCC also seeks collaboration beyond economic areas and includes other areas such as cultural exchanges and workforce training and development.30 Since its inception, SGCC has facilitated numerous collaborative projects such as the Sino Visitor Pass, a cross-border collaborative project between Singapore’s EZ-Link Private Limited and Guangzhou Lingnan Pass, and the flagship Sino-Singapore Guangzhou Knowledge City project (SSGKC), which is aimed at attracting knowledge-based enterprises to jump-start Guangdong’s economic transformation.31

 References